dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 Hey, what's this `fetchNotes` function?!
 Just something that might help!

 You may also be wondering about the `apiKey` and putting that directly in your code.
 That is indeed not ideal.
-However, our app is a frontend only app, we may be starting `webpack-dev-server` with `yarn start` but our app is just some javascript that runs in the browser.
+However, our app is a frontend only app, we may be starting `webpack-dev-server` with `npm start` but our app is just some javascript that runs in the browser.
 Which means we can't use environment variables or anything like that!
 Also, note that the key we have above is just an API key.
 This identifies our app to firebase but it doesn't necessary grant it any privileges.
 We'll see shortly that Firebase actually wants users to be authenticated, and you will have control over what data is read/write access to your data if you did that.

 Once you are ready to use these new functions you can just import it wherever you need it.
 In particular you would want to import these functions in your top level component where you have your note state related callbacks.